audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 I've quoted "exactly" because we're almost always not sure what we want to learn.
 Maybe you're very certain that you want to learn Software Engineering... hmmm, not precise enough.
 How 'bout Web Development, a subset of Software Engineering?
 Still not precise enough.
 How 'bout ReactJS...
 At this point, have you jumped into the [bandwagon](https://en.wikipedia.org/wiki/Bandwagon_effect)?
 Is that what you really "want" to learn?
 Can you explain your decision making process clearly to yourself?

-I think, it's not always necessary to know your next step, to take your next step.
+It's not always necessary to know your next step, to take your next step.
 But it's always necessary to keep track of your steps, or you'll end up in an [live-lock](https://en.wikipedia.org/wiki/Deadlock#Livelock).

 You may have a few long-term Goals - that changes less frequently,
 some short-term Goals - that aligns with those long-term ones,